Shahid Mahmood (artist): Censorship

 Shahid is mentioned as being one of the first Canadians to be flagged on the US No Fly List.
-The Canadian Parliament debated his story, and in an open letter released by Amnesty International December 2007 Shahid’s case was cited as a prime reason to implement the recommendations made by the Arar Commission that advocate for balanced and transparent security measures in Canada.
+The Canadian Parliament debated his story, and in an open letter released by Amnesty International in December 2007 Shahid’s case was cited as a prime reason to implement the recommendations made by the Arar Commission that advocate for balanced and transparent security measures in Canada.

 Shahid claims that his criticisms of US foreign policy and military interventionism resulted in him being denied boarding to a domestic Air Canada flight in 2004.
 Following this, he began to receive extra screening on a routine basis by airlines in many countries.
 In 2009 a racial profiling complaint regarding the incident was argued in front of the Canadian Human Rights Tribunal.
 In 2010 Shahid settled the case with Air Canada.
 The short documentary, “Listed” narrates some of the details of this incident.
 In 2012 Shahid was again detained in the Santiago International Airport and interviewed by Interpol for 90 minutes, indicating he was still on a US government security list.
 He was later assigned a specialized PIN from US Homeland Security to help deal with the appearance of his name on security lists.
 Shahid has also received threats from Islamic fundamentalists for his works criticizing fundamentalism, including an image of the Taliban depicted as an ape reading an upside-down Qur’an.
 He has written and spoken over the years on issues related to satire and censorship in newsprint, radio, and television.